-The population of Antarctica fluctuates between 1,000 and 4,000 people, depending on the time of the year.
+The population of Antarctica fluctuates between 1,000 and 4,000 people, depending on the time of the year as of 2023.

 For the most part, there are two types of people that reside in Antarctica, those working in research stations and tourists.
-It has no long-term residents, commercial business, towns, or cities.
+It has no long-term residents, commercial businesses, towns, or cities.

 It’s home to approximately 70 research stations.
 Each station has around 50 people there in the summer months and 20 in the winter months.
 Summer lasts from October to April, and the rest of the year is considered winter.